INR Vs USD: The rupee recovered three paise from the previous day's close of 69.93.

-Here are 10 things to know about rupee's movement against the US dollar today:
+Here are 10 things to know about movement of the rupee against the US dollar on Tuesday:

 (With agency inputs)